Textualize/textual/docs/guide/command_palette.md

     Because `discover` hits are shown the moment the command palette is opened, these should ideally be quick to generate;
     commands that might take time to generate are best left for `search` -- use `discover` to help the user easily find the most important commands.

-`discover` is similar to `search` but with the difference that no search value is passed to it, and it should *yield* instances of [`DiscoveryHit`][textual.command.DiscoveryHit].
+`discover` is similar to `search` but with these differences:
-There is no matching and no match score is needed.
+ - `discover` accepts no parameters (instead of the search value);
-The [`DiscoveryHit`][textual.command.DiscoveryHit] contains information about how the hit should be displayed, and an optional help string;
+ - `discover` yields instances of [`DiscoveryHit`][textual.command.DiscoveryHit]` (instead of instances of xxx);
-discovery hits are sorted in ascending alphabetical order.
+ - discovery hits are sorted in ascending alphabetical order because there is no matching and no match score is generated.
-It also contains a callback, which will be run if the user selects that command.
+Instances of [`DiscoveryHit`][textual.command.DiscoveryHit] contain information about how the hit should be displayed, an optional help string, and a callback which will be run if the user selects that command.

 ### shutdown method